yggdrasilradio/rpilights/README.md

 ### Hardware

 Lights [here](https://www.amazon.com/dp/B00QK8QE1A).
 This link may be outdated at some point as the vendor likes to play Feng Shui with his listings.
+Also, be aware that the delivery times can sometimes be very long, like several months, so plan ahead!

 Either mount in pegboard (holes every 2 inches drilled out to 12mm) or in 1/2 inch grid hardware cloth.